Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Compilation Methodology

 \subsubsection{Pre-processing}

-\paragraph{Predetermined Circuit Layout} To reduce the search space without compromising compilation quality, we predetermine the circuit layout.
-We define a circuit \textit{component} as a sequence of consecutive gates originating from the same gadget or the same QAOA layer.
-A circuit is composed of various components.
-As illustrated in \Cref{fig:uncompiledGraph}(b), the encoded circuit begins with an initialization gadget and ends with a final measurement gadget, with a syndrome gadget strategically placed in the middle of the circuit.
-Syndrome gadgets can be inserted at any point in the circuit.
-There is no strict limit on the number of gadgets, as long as it remains reasonable.
-From our experiment results, three syndrome gadgets are a moderate number for running a reasonable-sized circuit with the current Quantinuum machine.
+\ \\ \quad\textbf{Predetermined Circuit Layout.} To reduce the search space without compromising compilation quality, we predetermine the circuit layout.
+We define a circuit \textit{component} as a sequence of consecutive gates from the same gadget or the same QAOA layer.
+As illustrated in \Cref{fig:uncompiledGraph}(b), the encoded circuit begins with an initialization gadget and ends with a final measurement gadget, with one syndrome gadget placed in the middle.

-\paragraph{Predetermined Initialization Gadget} An effective initialization can fully overlap with the first ZZ component.
+\textbf{Predetermined Initialization Gadget.} An effective initialization can fully overlap with the first ZZ component.
 However, the advantages of optimizing the initialization gadget are limited, particularly when the circuit is deep.
 Therefore, we predetermine the structure of the initialization gadget based on the degree of the vertices in the QAOA input problem graph.
 Qubits corresponding to high-degree vertices are prioritized in the gadget construction.
-For instance, in \Cref{fig:gadgetOpt}(a), vertex 6 has a higher degree than the other vertices, so it is connected by CNOT gates earlier than the others in the initialization gadget.
-The compiled circuit is shown in \Cref{fig:gadgetOpt}(c).
+For instance, in \Cref{fig:gadgetOpt_qaoa}(a), vertex 6 has a higher degree than the other vertices, so it is connected by CNOT gates earlier than the others in the initialization gadget.
+The compiled circuit has shorter depth in \Cref{fig:gadgetOpt_qaoa}(e).

-\paragraph{Final Measurement} In the circuit depth estimation, the circuit with fewer components is easier to estimate.
+\textbf{Final Measurement.} In the circuit depth estimation, the circuit with fewer components is easier to estimate.
 So we temporarily remove the final measurement gadget in the depth estimation.
-Similar to the initialization gadget, we will append it to the circuit heuristically once all gates before the final measurement are compiled.
+We append it to the circuit once all gates before the final measurement are compiled heuristically.